A formalization of convex polyhedra based on the simplex method: Introduction

-In this paper, we present the first steps of a formalization of the theory of convex polyhedra in the proof assistant~\Coq{}.
-A motivation for using~\Coq{} comes from the longer term objective of formally proving some mathematical results relying on large-scale computation (\eg{}, Santos' counterexample to the Hirsch conjecture~\cite{Santos2012}).
+\paragraph{Contributions} In this paper, we present the first steps of a formalization of the theory of convex polyhedra in the proof assistant~\Coq{}.
+A motivation for using~\Coq{} comes from the longer term objective of formally proving some mathematical results relying on large-scale computation (\eg{}, the counterexample to the Hirsch conjecture given in~\cite{Matschke2015}, a polytope in dimension $20$ with $36\, 425$ vertices).
 The originality of our approach lies in the fact that our formalization is carried out in an effective way, in the sense that the basic predicates over polyhedra (emptiness, boundedness, membership, etc) are defined by means of \Coq{} programs.
 All these predicates are then proven to correspond to the usual logical statements.
-The latter take the form of the existence of certificates: for instance, the emptiness of a polyhedron is shown to be equivalent to the existence of a certificate \emph{a la} Farkas (see Corollary~\ref{cor:farkas} for the precise statement).
-This equivalence between Boolean predicates and formulas living in the kind \C$Prop$ is implemented by using the boolean reflection methodology, and the supporting tools provided by the \MathComp{} library and its tactic language~\cite{MathComp}.
-The benefit of the effective nature of our approach is demonstrated by the fact that we easily arrive at the proof of important results on polyhedra, such as several versions of Farkas Lemma, duality theorem of linear programming, separation from convex hulls, Minkowski Theorem, etc.
+The latter take the form of the existence of certificates: for instance, the emptiness of a polyhedron is shown to be equivalent to the existence of a certificate of inconsistency of the defining system of inequalities (this is known as Farkas' Lemma, see Corollary~\ref{cor:farkas} below for the precise statement).
+This equivalence between Boolean predicates and formulas living in the kind \C$Prop$ is implemented by using the Boolean reflection methodology, and the supporting tools provided by the \MathComp{} library and its tactic language~\cite{MathComp}.
+The benefit of the effective nature of our approach is demonstrated by the fact that we easily arrive at the proof of fundamental results on polyhedra, such as several versions of Farkas' Lemma, the duality theorem of linear programming, separation from convex hulls, Minkowski's Theorem, etc.